 I love to make dairy free fudge around the holidays but there was a time that I thought it couldn’t be done.
-Luckily, I attempted to alter my favorite "allergen filled" fudge recipe anyway and found that, not only can it be done, but it can be delicious, too!

 Duplicating this recipe meant finding substitutes for all of those allergen filled ingredients.